-The School Principal is responsible for providing effective leadership to ensure the delivery of quality education while maintaining a positive learning environment and an efficient and effective system of management and development of the school including its learners, teachers, resource personnel, administrative and support staff, financial and other resources, committees of the school and parent/community relations.
+The School Principal is responsible for implementing the relevant provisions of the national education reforms policy and programs, and providing effective leadership to ensure the delivery of quality education while attending to duties of conduction national and other examination, undertaking learning assessments, maintaining a positive learning environment and an efficient and effective system of management and development of the school including its learners, teachers, resource personnel, administrative and support staff, financial and other resources, committees of the school and parent/community relations.
 In doing so, the Principal shall aim at, a. ensuring that learners of the school are enabled to achieve higher levels of learning performance,